Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

 Figure \ref{fig:logg_Teff_13_060.pdf} shows the same ${\rm log}\,g$ versus $T_{\rm eff}$ as Figure \ref{fig:many tracks from RLOF}.
-The hollow dots are placed at 1 Gyr intervals.
+The circles are placed at 1 Gyr intervals.
 Systems covered by the tracks have ages 9-12 Gyrs.
-The solid line shows phases where the system is out of contact, while the dashed lines show phases where MT occurring.
-Following SBA, phases for which the lowest order $\ell=1$ g-mode is unstable are estimated by Brickhill's criterion, $P(\rm g1) \leqslant 8\pi t_{\rm th}$, and are covered by red lines, where $P(\rm g1)$ is the mode period of the lowest order g-mode and $t_{\rm th}$ is the thermal time at the base of the surface convection zone.
-The two data points at high ${\rm log}\,g$ would require $M_{\rm d,f}>0.18\,M_{\odot}$ tracks which are not showing on the plot.
-The estimate of the instability strip used here appears to give too cool a blue edge $T_{\rm eff}$ to explain the systems near $T_{\rm eff}=8500 - 9500$ K.
+The solid line shows phases where the system is out of contact, while the dashed lines show phases where MT is occurring.
+Following \citet{2010ApJ...718..441S}, phases for which the lowest order $\ell=1$ g-mode is unstable are estimated by Brickhill's criterion, $P(\rm g1) \leqslant 8\pi t_{\rm th}$, and are covered by red lines, where $P(\rm g1)$ is the mode period of the lowest order g-mode and $t_{\rm th}$ is the thermal time at the base of the surface convection zone.
+The two data points at high ${\rm log}\,g$ would require $M_{\rm d,f}>0.18\,M_{\odot}$ tracks which are not shown on the plot.
+The estimate of the instability strip used here appears to give too cool a blue edge $T_{\rm eff}$ to explain the systems near $8500 \leqslant T_{\rm eff}/{\rm K} \leqslant 9,500$.

 Figure \ref{Teff_P_13_060.pdf} displays $T_{\rm eff}$ versus $P_{\rm orb}$ for $P_{\rm orb,i}=$ 0.90, 0.93, 0.95, 0.97, 0.99, 1.02 days as well as the four observed systems with measured $P_{\rm orb}$.
 The evolution starts from the right hand side of the plot.
 The dashed, solid and red lines have the same meaning as in Figure \ref{fig:logg_Teff_13_060.pdf}.
 The pre-WD phase starts at $T_{\rm eff} \ga 6500$ K. After the turning point as the $T_{\rm eff}$ reaches the maximum, the WD enters its cooling phase.
 The two pulsators with the shortest $P_{\rm orb}$ have slightly higher $T_{\rm eff}$ than the models.
-In the following discussion sections, it will be shown that lower mass donor and higher accretor can give better agreement.
+The lines covered by red segments show the unstable g1 mode with Brickhill's criterion.
+In the following discussion section it will be shown that lower-mass donor and high-mass accretor can give better agreement.